Table of Contents

 - Thrombin converts soluble fibrinogen into the insoluble fibrin, which builds the filaments of the clot.

-The extrinsic pathway very quickly occurs within a few seconds after a severe injury.
-The formation of the prothrombin activator complex is stimulated by a tissue protein (tissue factor), which accesses the blood from the cells outside of the blood vessel.
+The extrinsic pathway is activated very quickly within a few seconds after a severe injury.
+The formation of the prothrombin activator complex is stimulated by a tissue protein (tissue factor), which allows the blood from the cells outside of the blood vessel.

 Tissue factor, also called TF or tissue thromboplastin, is the crucial trigger for the start of blood coagulation in the organism as it is liberated at the surface of the damaged cell.
 After the activation of coagulation factor X, it merges with coagulation factor V in the presence of Ca2+ to form the active prothrombin activator complex.